 - Set a timer for 12 minutes to make hard-cooked yolks.
 If you prefer softer-cooked yolks, set a timer for 10 minutes.

-- Once the boiling time is up, use the slotted spoon to immediately transfer the eggs from the boiling water to the ice bath.
+- Once the boiling time is done, use the slotted spoon to immediately transfer the eggs from the boiling water to the ice bath.
 Let the eggs sit in ice water for 10 minutes.

 - After the 10 minutes, the eggs will be cool enough to handle and are ready to be peeled.
+Store the cooked eggs in the refrigerator, peeled or unpeeled, for up to 1 week.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.